drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 My Python library helps to build apps that interact with smart contracts.

-Most Linux distributions come with Python 2.7 anyways, if not:
+Most Linux distributions come with Python 2.7 anyways (check `python --version`, if not:

     apt-get install python